Open-source • Production-ready • Docker-native

 A simple workflow to turn Power BI content into a structured, permissioned portal.

-Define a page (and folder) structure for your portal.
+Define a page and folder structure for your portal.

 Attach a report or dashboard to the page.

-Grant permissions to roles/groups/users.
+Grant permissions to roles, groups, and users.

 PBIHoster is designed to run behind a reverse proxy with HTTPS.
 Start with Docker Compose, then scale out.